Does the Princeton Everest Fund Deserve an Allocation in Your Portfolio?

 -

 An investment in the Fund is speculative, involves significant risk and is not suitable for all investors.
-It is possible that you may lose some or all of your investment.
+It is possible that you may lose some or all of your investment

-- Standard deviation of Class I: 6.68%, S&P 500: 15.81%, MSCI ACWI: 14.98%.
-Data from 6/1/16 – 8/31/22 Standard deviation is a statistical measure of an asset as it falls and rises from its average price.
+- Standard deviation of Class I: 6.77%, S&P 500: 16.22%, MSCI ACWI: 15.59%.
+Data from 6/1/16 – 12/31/23.
+Standard deviation is a statistical measure of an asset as it falls and rises from its average price.
 A low standard deviation indicates a narrow trading range and historically less volatility.

-- Sources: World Federation of Exchanges database as of September 2022 US Census Bureau.
-As of 2021, the most recently available data as of 9/22/2022
+- World Federation of Exchanges database as of June 2023.
+US Census Bureau as of 2022, the most recently available data as of 9/15/2023.

 Universe of Private Companies are Vastly Larger